Mulligan's Beach House Bar & Grill catches fire in Jensen Beach

 The Martin County Sheriff's Office posted on Facebook that the restaurant, located at 2019 Northeast Jensen Beach Boulevard, suffered significant damage.

-Our WPTV news crew at the scene said the front of the business is charred and blackened and the large front windows are blown out.
+Our WPTV news crew at the scene said the front of the business is charred and blackened, there is damage to a large sign near the front door, and the front windows were severely cracked and needed to be removed.

+At least five Tiki huts in front of the restaurant were also badly damaged.

+One of the restaurant's owners said he received a call from the sheriff's office around 3 a.m. telling him his business was on fire.

 Deputies warned there could be minor traffic slowdowns on Jensen Beach Boulevard while crews investigate and workers clean up the mess.